Our theme this week was the Earth, Earthquakes and Rocks. This post covers Earth and Earthquakes. I have a separate post that focuses on Rocks.

 Science Exploration Activities

-Earthquake on Sand: Last year, we filled a large pan with sand, then placed nearby plastic fences and trees and some flat rocks.
-We also put a back massager tool next to it that could be used to create a vibration.
-If you held the back massager to the side of the pan, the sand would start to jiggle, then shift and move, knocking over the trees and fences, carrying the rocks across the pan – flowing almost like water.
+Fill a large container with sand, and toys, such as plastic fences, trees, and flat rocks.
+Use a back massager tool to create a vibration, by holding the tool up against the side of the pan.
+The sand will start to jiggle, then shift and move, knocking over the trees and fences, carrying the rocks across the pan – flowing almost like water.
 Clear evidence for why not to build on loose soil in an earthquake zone!

 The seismograph on the left is built with a cereal box, a plastic champagne glass, string, pennies for weights, and a marker.
 You feed adding machine paper through slots, and the marker tracks the vibration.
 The one on the right (version 2.0) was made with a sturdier cardboard box, a pencil, a pill bottle with a lid to hold the pencil upright and weighted with marbles.
 It worked better, but the pencil marks were very pale.
 (I couldn’t find a marker that was long enough to extend through the pill bottle from top to bottom.
 That will be next year’s improvement… )